“Brand Authority” has been a hot topic in SEO for a long time. But how can we measure it in a meaningful way?

 A semantic search engine is therefore one which understands context and meaning in search queries.
 Semantic technology uses a concept called a ‘Triple’ to explain logical connections.
-A Triple contains the three pieces of information required to form any cohesive statement of logic, for example a sentence — these are the entity, the object and the predicate.
+A Triple contains the three pieces of information required to form a cohesive statement of logic, for example a sentence — these are the entity (sound familiar?), the object and the predicate.

 “Attain Design create amazing websites”.
-In that sentence, ‘Attain Design’ is the entity, ‘amazing websites’ are the object and ‘creates’ is the predicate showing the relationship or the action of the entity on the object.
+In that sentence, ‘Attain Design’ is the entity, ‘amazing websites’ are the object and ‘creates’ is the predicate showing the relationship between the two.
 Google’s semantic algorithm picks up on all of that and saves the Triple in a database called a Triplestore.
 Any of those three bits of information can then be cross-referenced to help Google determine the context of search queries.

 Using this semantic technique, combined with the definition of separate entities and reference queries as previously described, Google is now able to return results pages which closer resemble answers to questions rather than simple lists of keyword-matched web pages.

-So Google is now picking up on a multitude of unofficial phrases people are using to refer to brands.
+So Google is now picking up on a multitude of unofficial phrases people are using to refer to brands (or ‘entities’).
 Semantically speaking, ‘Attain Web Design’ and ‘Attain Design’ are seen as the same query with regards to our website, returning us as the first result.
 However, the results around us are different for each term.
 That’s entity search (aka brand search) in action.

 The reason this is so interesting is that a mention of a brand name (including a ‘reference query’ name) can therefore be picked up by Google even without a back-link to definitively attribute it to the brand’s website.
 Implied within the patent is the notion that Google is now looking at these brand mentions as ranking factors.
 After all, as I mentioned before, web pages won’t always link to you just because they are talking about you.

-This reminds me of a contentious subject that has been argued to death in the SEO industry over the last few years: the ‘no follow’ link.
-Basically, when a person creates a link to website X on their website (let’s call it website A), they can mark it as ‘no follow’ to tell search engines that the content of the website X should not be considered when indexing and ranking website A. More specifically, it tells the ‘spiders’ (which ‘crawl’ the site) to not get distracted by following the link but rather skip over it and keep crawling the rest of the site as if it wasn’t there.
+This reminds me of a contentious subject that has been argued to death in the SEO industry over the last few years: the ‘nofollow’ link.
+Basically, when a person creates a link to website X on their website (let’s call it website A), they can mark it as ‘no follow’ to tell search engines that the content of the website X should not be considered when indexing and ranking website A. More specifically, it tells the ‘search bots’ (which ‘crawl’ the site) to not get distracted by following that link but rather to skip over it and keep crawling the rest of site A as if the link wasn’t there.

-While I don’t usually get bogged down with the relative importance of individual tags and HTML elements as ranking factors (opting instead to just market websites properly, generating SEO signals as a by-product) I have to say I’ve been fascinated with the experiments people have done to see exactly how valuable a ‘no follow’ back-link actually is.
+While I don’t usually get bogged down with the relative importance of individual tags and HTML elements as ranking factors (opting instead to just market websites properly, generating SEO signals as a by-product) I have to say I’ve been fascinated with the experiments people have done to see exactly how valuable a ‘nofollow’ link actually is.
 The conclusion I’ve come to is that they add nothing from a keyword-specific perspective, but they do count towards a general kind of overall authority.
-It’s just logical that any link to your site—’no follow’ or not—is still an indication that somebody feels your content is valuable, even if it’s not relevant.
+It’s just logical that any link to your site—’nofollow’ or not—is still an indication that somebody feels your content is valuable, even if it’s not relevant.